 We've already told you where to get the best set lunch deals in London - but another way to eat well at a bargain price is through the humble theatre menu.
-Available for a short period pre (and sometimes post) the curtain going up these offer great value at some of London's top dining destinations.
-We've kept our choice centred around London's main theatre district, but we'll be expanding this list soon to cover the South Bank and other areas.
+Available for a short period pre (and sometimes post) the curtain going up, these menus offer great value at some of London's top dining destinations.
+We've kept our choice centred around London's main theatre districts.

-As with the set menu offers - it's worthwhile asking if you can add another dish if you're craving something not on the menu, but be warned that the restaurants will be more prone to a spot of table turning with these offers as they try to get you out in time for the show, and more diners in at the peak times around 8pm.
+As with the set menu offers - it's worthwhile asking if you can add another dish if you're craving something not on the menu, but be warned that the restaurants will be more prone to a spot of table turning with these offers as they try to get you out in time for the show.

-Theatre menu offer: Two courses £31, three courses £36, four courses £41.
-Three to four options per course.
+Theatre menu offer: Two courses £22, three courses £25.
+Two to three choices per course

 11-15 Swallow Street, London W1B 4DG